On This Page

 The Shakespeare Line offers residents and visitors quick, convenient and economical travel for business, leisure and educational purposes.

-Shoppers, in particular, find the trains a quick and easy way to get to the Birmingham, Stratford and Henley markets and for other shopping outings.
+Shoppers, in particular, find the trains a quick and easy way to get to the Birmingham and Stratford markets and for other shopping outings.
 The route is relatively unusual as it is used by regular modern diesel services and seasonal heritage steam train operations.

 Over 2 million passengers per annum use the stations between Stratford and Small Heath, with many of those people using Birmingham Moor Street and Snow Hill stations travelling to and from other Shakespeare Line stations.